-- (1) Full disclosure of information - (a) The Company shall disclose on its website and elsewhere its Business Philosophy as well as business strategies and medium-term corporate business plans that have been formulated and are to be implemented on the basis of the Business Philosophy. - (b) Policies and procedures for determining remuneration for Senior Management and Directors as well as policies and procedures for the Board of Directors to follow in electing and dismissing Senior Management or nominating candidates for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members shall be as stated in Appendix 1.
+(1) Full disclosure of information

+- (a) The Company shall disclose on its website and elsewhere its Business Philosophy as well as business strategies and medium-term corporate business plans that have been formulated and are to be implemented on the basis of the Business Philosophy. - (b) Policies and procedures for determining remuneration for Senior Management and Directors as well as policies and procedures for the Board of Directors to follow in electing and dismissing Senior Management or nominating candidates for Directors and the Company's Corporate Auditors shall be as stated in Appendix 1.